-When relatives ask you to housesit on the island of Maui, Hawai'i for a month, the obvious answer is a hearty affirmative!
-I’m always happy to immerse myself in the slower, warmer pace of island life (especially before the brute force of winter slams into Utah).
+When relatives ask you to housesit on the island of Maui, Hawai'i for a month, you cancel meetings and immediately book a ticket.
+I’m always happy to return to Maui, I've lived there on and off for 9 months or so.
+I relish immersing myself in the slower, warmer pace of island life (especially before the brute force of winter slams into Utah).

-Before departing, I connected with a new company based in San Francisco, Untrodden.
+Before departing, I connected with a San Francisco based startup, Untrodden.
 Their newly-launched website permits you to scour remote corners of the globe on the hunt for unique and experiential lodging.
-Untrodden facilitates unconventional travel and a path to experience an undiscovered place in an authentic way.
+Untrodden facilitates unconventional travel and a path to undiscovered places.
 As Untrodden’s first scout on assignment, I used their website to book two nights near the hamlet of Hāna on Maui at the incredible Ocean Palms property.
 Just steps away from the Waioka Pond, this little bungalow nestled amongst tropical veg was a vacation from my vacation.
 It was my job to suss out the property and provide feedback for Untrodden team.

 The Ocean Palms property is tucked deep into dense tropical foliage just steps from Highway 360 and the Waioka Pond